inianantony/git_knowledge/README.md

 # Git revert

-`> git revert <SHA>` is to revert the change made by the commit with the exact opposite of the that commit and then automatically commits this reverted commit to the repository
+`> git revert <SHA>` is to revert the change made by the commit with the exact opposite of the that commit and then automatically commits this reverted commit to the repository.
+It doesn't remove the commit but add a new commit reverting the changes of the old commit so the history is still preserved.